ctu-mrs/mas_datasets/README.md

 The rosbags contain unsynchronized LiDAR points, MAS, measurments, IMU measurements, and raw sensor data.
 Ground truth is provided via RTK GPS (Emlid Reach) INT FIX solution.

+There are two types of datasets:

+- **raw**
+  - raw LiDAR and IMU packets from Ouster OS0-128 LiDAR
+- **processed**
+  - IMU packets are converted to `sensor_msgs/Imu` topic
+  - LiDAR packets are converted to `sensor_msgs/PointCloud2` topic
+  - points with <0.5m range are removed
+  - the point cloud is downsampled to 16 rows
+  - can be directly used in [MAS-LO](https://github.com/ctu-mrs/maslo)

 | Loop                   | Rectangle                   |
 | ---                    | ---                         |
 | ![](.fig/map_loop.png) | ![](.fig/map_rectangle.png) |